CausaLM: Causal Model Explanation Through Counterfactual Language Models: Causal Model Explanation

+While the \textit{gradient reversal} method is widely implemented throughout the domain adaptation literature \cite{ramponi2020neural}, it has also been previously shown that it can be at odds with the model's main prediction objective \cite{elazar2018adversarial}.
+However, we implement it in our model's training process in a different way than in most previous literature.
+We use this method as part of the language model fine-tuning stage, which is independent of and precedes the downstream prediction task's objective training.
+Therefore, our adversarial task's objective is not directly at odds with the downstream model's prediction objective.

 Having optimized the loss functions presented in Equation \ref{eq:loss}, we can now use the resulting counterfactual representation model and compute the \textit{individual treatment effect} (ITE) on an example as follows.
-We compute the predictions of two different models: One that employs the original BERT, that has not gone through our counterfactual fine-tuning, and one that employs the counterfactual BERT model (BERT-CF). \textit{The Textual Representation-based ITE} (TRITE) is then the average of the absolute differences between the probabilities assigned to the possible classes by these models:\footnote{In order to avoid multiple similar equations, we do not explicitly write the equation for the case where we also control for a CC concept.}
+We compute the predictions of two different models: One that employs the original BERT, that has not gone through our counterfactual fine-tuning, and one that employs the counterfactual BERT model (BERT-CF). \textit{The Textual Representation-based ITE} (TRITE) is then the average of the absolute differences between the probabilities assigned to the possible classes by these models.
+As \textit{TReATE} is presented in Equation \ref{eq:TReATE_CC} in expectation form, we compute our estimated $\widehat{TReATE}$ by summing over $\widehat{TRITE}$ for the set of all test-set examples, $I$:

-Where $x_i$ is the specific example, $\phi$ is the original language representation model and $\phi^{TC}$ is the counterfactual \textit{BERT-CF} representation model, where the intervention is such that \textit{TC} has no effect. $\vec{z}\big( f(\phi(X))\big)$ is the class probability distribution of the classifier $f$ when using $\phi$ as the representation model for example $X$.
-As \textit{TReATE} is presented in Equation \ref{eq:TReATE} in expectation form, we compute our estimated $\widehat{TReATE}$ by summing over $\widehat{TRITE}$ for the set of all test-set examples, $I$:
+Where $x_i$ is the specific example, $\phi$ is the original language representation model and $\phi^{TC,CC}$ is the counterfactual \textit{BERT-CF} representation model, where the intervention is such that \textit{TC} has no effect and \textit{CC} is preserved. $\vec{z}\big( f(\phi(X))\big)$ is the class probability distribution of the classifier $f$ when using $\phi$ as the representation model for example $X$.